NU-CUCIS/CrossPropertyTL/README.md

 ## Acknowledgements

-The open-source implementation of ElemNet <a href="https://github.com/NU-CUCIS/ElemNet">here</a> have provided significant initial inspiration for the structure of this code-base.
+The open-source implementation of ElemNet <a href="https://github.com/NU-CUCIS/ElemNet">here</a> provided significant initial inspiration for the structure of this code-base.

 ## Disclaimer

 The research code shared in this repository is shared without any support or guarantee on its quality.
-However, please do raise an issue if you find anything wrong and I will try my best to improve upon it.
+However, please do raise an issue if you find anything wrong and I will try my best to address it.

 email: vishugupta2020@u.northwestern.edu